Table of contents

 How to restore gut health after gastrointestinal infections

 To restore your gut flora after a gastrointestinal infection, it's essential to nourish your gut bacteria with the right food.
 While taking pre- and probiotics as supplements may aid in microbiome recovery, the research on their effectiveness is still inconclusive and varies based on individual factors.
 Alongside proper nutrition, getting enough rest and quality sleep are vital for a speedy recovery.
 Did you know that stress and sleep deprivation can negatively impact your gut flora?
 This is due to the interconnected communication between the gut and the brain (7).
+If you want to know which aspects are particularly relevant for children, this blog post might be interesting for you: Promoting gut health in children.

 The recovery time for your gut flora depends on the severity of the infection and your overall health.
 Studies indicate it may take anywhere from a few weeks to several months (8).
 So, patience is essential!